pachterlab/varseek/docs/build.md

 **Optional arguments to generate additional output**
 `-smuc` `--save_variants_updated_csv`
-Whether to update the input `mutations` DataFrame to include additional columns with the mutation type, wildtype nucleotide sequence, and mutant nucleotide sequence (only valid if `mutations` is a csv or tsv file).
+Whether to update the input `variants` DataFrame to include additional columns with the mutation type, wildtype nucleotide sequence, and mutant nucleotide sequence (only valid if `variants` is a csv or tsv file).
 Default: False

 `--save_wt_vcrs_fasta_and_t2g`
 Whether to create a fasta file containing the wildtype sequence counterparts of the mutation-containing reference sequences (vcrss) and the corresponding t2g.
 Default: False.

 **Optional flags to modify additional output**
 `-sfs` `--store_full_sequences`
-Includes the complete wildtype and mutant sequences in the updated `mutations` DataFrame (not just the sub-sequence with k-length flanks).
+Includes the complete wildtype and mutant sequences in the updated `variants` DataFrame (not just the sub-sequence with k-length flanks).
 Only valid when used with `--update_df`.

 `-tr` `--translate`
-Adds additional columns to the updated `mutations` DataFrame containing the wildtype and mutant amino acid sequences.
+Adds additional columns to the updated `variants` DataFrame containing the wildtype and mutant amino acid sequences.
 Only valid when used with `--store_full_sequences`.

 `-ts` `--translate_start`
 (int or str) The position in the input nucleotide sequence to start translating, e.g. 5.
-If a string is provided, it should correspond to a column name in `mutations` containing the open reading frame start positions for each sequence/mutation.
+If a string is provided, it should correspond to a column name in `variants` containing the open reading frame start positions for each sequence/mutation.
 Only valid when used with `--translate`.
 Default: translates from the beginning of each sequence

 `-te` `--translate_end`
 (int or str) The position in the input nucleotide sequence to end translating, e.g. 35.
-If a string is provided, it should correspond to a column name in `mutations` containing the open reading frame end positions for each sequence/mutation.
+If a string is provided, it should correspond to a column name in `variants` containing the open reading frame end positions for each sequence/mutation.
 Only valid when used with `--translate`.
 Default: translates until the end of each sequence

 **Optional general arguments**
 `-ro` `--reference_out`
-Path to reference files to be downloaded if 'mutations' is a supported database and 'sequences' is not provided.
+Path to reference files to be downloaded if `variants` is a supported database and 'sequences' is not provided.
 Default: 'out' directory.

 `-o` `--out`
 Path to output folder containing created files (if fasta_out and/or update_df_out not supplied) Default: '.'.